liip-lausanne/coding-standards/docs/accessibility/index.md

 </button>
 ```

-**Example:** An image that is part of the content must have an alternate text describing its content:
+**Example:** An image that is part of the content must have an alternate text describing what can be seen in the picture:

 ```html
 <img